Danilich1994/linux-basics/README.md

 During normal Linux usage you will rarely want to be `root`—only when performing changes to the system configuration, which includes adding or removing users or software and controlling background services.
 Instead, you should create a less privileged user account for yourself.

-Create a New User and Password[¶](#create-a-new-user-and-password "Permalink to this headline")
+Create a New User and Password(#create-a-new-user-and-password "Permalink to this headline")
 -----------------------------------------------------------------------------------------------

 In order to add a new user account to the system, log in as `root` (you already have) and execute the `adduser` command (this will add a new user named `kim`, and add a new home directory for `kim` at `/home/kim`):